Pro’s and Con’s of Living in Portland Oregon

-Only 3 hours North is Seattle, and an hour West to the Pacific ocean coast, Portland is close to whatever big city adventure or nature wonderland you’re looking for.
+Only three hours north is Seattle, and an hour west to the Pacific ocean coast, Portland is close to whatever big city adventure or nature wonderland you’re looking for.
 Portland, Oregon is also known for its wonderful sports teams, including the Blazers basketball at Moda Center, or our recently expanded Providence Park stadium which hosts our two incredible soccer teams, the Timbers and the Thorns.

-The city itself is also divided into distinct neighborhoods, each with their own flavor of activities, shops, restaurants, and breweries to explore.
+The city of Portland itself is also divided into distinct neighborhoods, each with their own flavor of activities, shops, restaurants, and breweries to explore.

 Of course, the trade off to living in a popular city with a million activities is that other people are going to be using the roads to get to their own adventures as well.

-Portland traffichas certainly increased over the years, as we grow and change.
+Portland traffic has certainly increased over the years, as the city continues to grow and change.
 However, just as in any other city, you’ll quickly learn the peak times to avoid certain highways, and which backroads may shave off a few minutes from your commute.